Manage temporary works on construction projects

 Once you have served your Section 80 notice, the local authority has six weeks to respond with a counter-notice under Section 81 of the Building Act 1984.
 The counter-notice can impose conditions that you must satisfy before and during the demolition.
 You may not proceed with demolition until you have either complied with the counter-notice conditions or the six-week period has expired without a counter-notice being served.

 Counter-notice conditions are legally binding.
 Failure to comply is a criminal offence.
-If you disagree with any condition, you have 21 days from the date of service to appeal to a magistrates' court.
+If you disagree with any condition, you have 21 days from the date of service to appeal to the appropriate court or tribunal under the Building Act 1984 appeal provisions (Section 102).
 Do not ignore conditions you consider unreasonable; challenge them through the appeal process instead.

 Common counter-notice conditions include requirements for shoring adjacent buildings, weatherproofing exposed surfaces, disconnecting and sealing services, erecting hoardings, and removing materials from site.
 The full list of conditions the local authority may impose is set out below.